The Mt Ebal Curse Tablet

 Mortification ensued across prestigious academic communities.

-Contemporaneously into that setting, Stripling’s dilemma unhappily landed.4
+Into that setting, Stripling’s dilemma landed.2

 A firestorm had been lit!

-Let me know below in “comments”.
+Let me know in the comments.

-Thank you for engaging this topic with me thus far!
+Thank you for engaging with this topic thus far!

 The next post, the ninth of our review of the Curse Tablet’s history, I entitle “Peer Review”.